ceres-solver/ceres-solver/docs/source/features.rst

     of Non-linear Conjugate Gradients, BFGS and LBFGS.

-* **Speed** - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and OpenMP or modern C++ threads based multithreading of the Jacobian evaluation and the linear solvers.
+* **Speed** - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and modern C++ threads based multithreading of the Jacobian evaluation and the linear solvers.

 * **GPU Acceleration** If your system supports `CUDA`_ then Ceres Solver can use the Nvidia GPU on your system to speed up the solver.